 “It sure has changed,” says Levy.
 “They built everything that could be built… From what I read, we’re going west.
 They’re building west and west and west.
 And the further they build, the more expensive they get."

 She’s not wrong.
 Whereas many of the older active adult communities here have homes in the $100s, the newer communities located west of Jog Road and Florida’s Turnpike are looking to higher price points.
-Homes in Valencia Cove start in the $400s and rise up to the $900s while homes in the upcoming Valencia Sound can be found in the $400s to $800s range.
+Homes in Valencia Cove start in the $400s and rise up to the $900s while homes in the newer Valencia Sound community can be found in the $400s to $800s range.
 To be fair, these prices are backed up by massive clubhouses and state-of-the-art amenities.

 That’s not to say that there aren’t affordable options among the newer construction, but as developers run out of land to build on, they’re trying to make the most of it.
 Given how popular Boynton Beach has gotten in recent years, and the influx of commercial developers as well as residential ones, this is a prime location for those who want in.